dafacto/spacemeshfyi-swb/_reasons/08-wallets.md

 There are wallet options from running a full node, to simple but secure web wallets.

-- **Smapp** — Smapp is the project's official wallet.
-The downside of using Smapp as a wallet, is that it's also a full node, which has to be fully in sync in order to access your SMH funds.
+- **Smapp** — Smapp is the project’s official wallet.
+The downside of using Smapp as a wallet, is that it’s also a full node, which has to be fully in sync in order to access your SMH funds.
 And that means keeping it running 24/7.
 - **SmeshWallet** — [SmeshWallet](https://smeshwallet.com) is a free web wallet created by the author of this document.
-It can additionally serve as a companion to Smapp, ensuring that your SMH funds are always available, even if Smapp is not fully sync'd.
+It can additionally serve as a companion to Smapp, ensuring that your SMH funds are always available, even if Smapp is not fully sync’d.

 To learn more about SmeshWallet, its security and the trade-offs of using it alternatively or in combination with Smapp, [start here](https://db.smeshwallet.com/).

-You've got questions or want to get involved.
+You’ve got questions or want to get involved.
 Learn about the various [Spacemesh communities](/communities).